Joint Civic Committee of Italian Americans

 The JCCIA has awarded over $300,000 to students of Italian heritage over the years through various scholarships.
 In addition, over $200,000 has been awarded to young Italian Americans through Women’s Division at their annual Scholarship and Fashion Show.

 The JCCIA offers seven different scholarship initiatives each year, and selects multiple recipients for each scholarship.
-Needless to say, this important program will continue for years to come.
+Needless to say, this important program will continue for years to come!

 The Joint Civic Committee of Italian Americans (JCCIA) is proud to offer the John Fischetti Scholarship, awarded to students who are of 50% or more of Italian ancestry and have been accepted into or enrolled in an undergraduate degree program majoring in journalism or media communications.